GallowayLabMIT/protocols/docs/protocols/cloning/pcr.rst

 PrimeSTAR
 ----------

+We use Takara PrimeSTAR® Max DNA Polymerase Ver.2 (`Takara R047A <https://www.takarabio.com/products/pcr/high-fidelity-pcr/primestar-max-dna-polymerase?catalog=R047A>`_).

 .. note::
-    While changing the annealing temperature is an optimization strategy, most reactions will run well at the default 55ºC.
+    Most reactions will run well at the default Ta of 55ºC.
+You can change the Ta if you need to optimize the reaction.

 Reaction mix: